-This paper presents short and easy-to-use guidelines for the normal network RTK user.
+This paper presents short and easy-to-use guidelines for network RTK users.
 The guidelines are based on experiences, theoretical studies and recommendations from several other countries.
 The guidelines consist of information or recommendations regarding the equipment, the equipment settings and software, planning and preparation, quality indicators, field procedures, control procedures, and finally the possible achievable accuracy levels.

 Some examples from the guidelines can be summarized as follows: the minimum number of available satellites recommended is 5-7 (minimum 6 if both the GPS and GLONASS system are used), depending on the precision requirements.
 PDOP recommendations are set to maximum 3-4, and even down to 2 if high precision is crucial.
 An elevation mask recommendation is set to 13-15 degrees to minimize multipath and atmospheric disturbances.
 A time separation of 20-45 minutes (or preferably more) for control or re-measurement of a point is recommended to reduce the time correlation effects which influence the observations.
-Time correlation effects might occur due to multipath effects, the atmosphere, different satellite constellations, etc.
+Time correlation effects occur due to multipath effects and the atmosphere, in combination with slowly changing satellite constellation.

-1. INTRODUCTION
+1. Introduction

 GNSS (Global Navigation Satellite Systems) is nowadays a frequently used positioning method and by the RTK (Real Time Kinematic) technique it is possible to achieve centimetre level positioning in real time.
 Network RTK services based on permanent GNSS reference stations, e.g. SWEPOSTM in Sweden, has made it possible for basically anyone to use the technique.
 Serious errors can be introduced into the positioning if the user has no, or only modest, knowledge of the factors affecting the network RTK observations.
-Some of the factors are the satellite constellation, the different equipment settings, environmental and atmospheric effects, correlations in time, etc., and the need of user guidelines for this technique is essential.
+Some of the factors are the satellite different constellation, the equipment settings, environmental and atmospheric effects, correlations in time, etc., and the need of user guidelines for this technique is essential.

-For that reason this paper presents the results from a project where the objective was to develop short and easy-to-use guidelines for the normal network RTK user.
+For that reason this paper presents the results from a project where the objective was to develop short and easyto-use guidelines for network RTK users.
 The user guidelines are based on an extensive material of experiences, theoretical studies and recommendations from several other countries.
 The guidelines consist of information or recommendations regarding the equipment, the equipment settings and software, planning and preparation, quality indicators, field procedures, control procedures, and the possible achievable accuracy levels.
-Guidelines for the RTK/network RTK technique already exist in more extensive formats (e.g. HENNING 2008, NORIN et al. 2006).
+Guidelines for the RTK/network RTK technique already exist in more extensive formats (e.g. Henning 2008, Norin et al. 2006).
 However, this paper attempts to summarize experiences, studies and guidelines into a short format version, with the addition of some proposed control methods and expected accuracy levels.
 In this paper it is assumed that the reader has a basic knowledge of GNSS and RTK theory.